Nighthawk (Marvel Comics): Publication history

 Kyle Richmond, the original Nighthawk, debuted as a supervillain in the final panel of The Avengers #69 (October 1969).
 This story is the first chapter of a three-issue story arc by writer Roy Thomas and penciller Sal Buscema.
 The arc introduced the supervillain team the Squadron Sinister, whose four members were loosely based on heroes in DC Comics' Justice League of America, with Nighthawk based on Batman.

 Following this arc, Nighthawk pursues a solo career, next appearing in Daredevil #62 (March 1970).
 Here, Richmond attempts through underhanded means to tarnish DD's reputation and supplant him.
 Daredevil tricks Richmond into revealing his criminal activities to the public and, after a battle atop a subway, Nighthawk makes good his escape.

 Nighthawk next appears in the superhero team title The Defenders #13–14 (May–July 1974), he goes to the titular supergroup for help against his former teammates, and joins the team the following issue.
 Defenders writer Len Wein said that adding Nighthawk to the group "gave me a character to play with who didn't have a whole lot of previous history ... [a] character I could do anything I wanted to without worrying about how it would affect any other titles that character might appear in."

 Nighthawk appeared on a regular basis in The Defenders and a number of other Marvel titles.
 A long-range story arc in The Defenders, beginning in 1979, has Nighthawk under criminal investigation.
 Writer Ed Hannigan later revealed he planned to end this story arc with Nighthawk being put in prison "for good", but his run on the series ended before he could bring this to fruition.

 Defenders writer David Anthony Kraft said, describing Nighthawk's role in the team, "Nighthawk so desperately wanted to be the leader.
 He would be telling everyone what to do, but no one would listen to him!
 He may be wealthy and can buy all these toys, but he still gets no respect!"

 Nighthawk apparently sacrifices his life in The Defenders #106 (cover dated April 1982).
 The supervillain Dead Ringer impersonates him in Captain America #429 (July 1994).
 In the three-issue miniseries Nighthawk (September–November 1998) Richmond is revealed to be alive, but in a coma and brain dead.
 Through supernatural means, he is revived and resumes his crime-fighting career.
-He co-starred in the 12-issue run of The Defenders vol. 2 (March 2001– February 2002) and the miniseries The Order #1-6 (April–September 2002).
-Nighthawk formed a short-lived version of the Defenders, with the mutant Colossus, the Blazing Skull, and She-Hulk, as part of the Initiative, depicted in the miniseries The Last Defenders #1–6 (May–October 2008).
+He co-starred in the 12-issue run of The Defenders vol. 2 (March 2001–February 2002) and the miniseries The Order #1-6 (April–September 2002).
+Nighthawk formed a short-lived version of the Defenders, with Colossus, the Blazing Skull, and She-Hulk, as part of the Initiative, depicted in the miniseries The Last Defenders #1–6 (May–October 2008).